Rugosa: Epitheca

-The epitheca (exterior layer of the corallite) is roughly textured, with concentric growth rings (rugae) and longitudinal ridges (costae) and furrows.
+The epitheca (exterior layer of the corallite) is roughly textured, with concentric growth rings (rugae) as well as longitudinal ridges (costae) and furrows.
 The costae tend to line up precisely with the internal septa.
 There are multiple orders of growth rings, with the thinnest developing daily and the thickest developing yearly.
 By counting the ratio of daily to yearly rings in rugosan fossils, paleontologist John W. Wells determined that there were over 400 days per year in the Middle Devonian, with each day shorter than a modern 24-hour day.

+Colony forms

+Colonial rugose corals can show many different growth forms in their corallum (entire colony structure):